-The Production Process of Lube Oil: Traditional Methods and Contemporary Developments
+Lube Oil Production Process: Traditional Methods and Contemporary Developments

 Solvent Refining

-Solvent refining is a critical step in improving the quality of lubricating oil by removing undesirable components, such as polycyclic aromatic hydrocarbons, and impurities like resins and asphaltenes.
-Among various refining methods like acid-base refining, adsorption refining, and hydroprocessing, solvent refining is extensively employed in China.
+Solvent refining is a vital process that enhances lubricating oil quality through the elimination of harmful substances and the removal of unwanted materials such as resins, asphaltenes, and polycyclic aromatic hydrocarbons.
+Among various refining methods like acid-base refining, adsorption refining, and hydroprocessing, solvent refining is extensively employed.

 Solvent refining involves dissolving non-ideal components from lube oil in a selective solvent, separating these components, and subsequently evaporating and recycling the solvent.
 The choice of solvent is essential for successful solvent refining:

-- Strong selective dissolution: The solvent must dissolve non-ideal components in the raw oil while minimizing the dissolution of ideal components.
-This process is essentially solvent extraction.
+• Strong selective dissolution: the solvent should dissolve nonideal components in the raw oil, while not dissolving ideal components in it.
+Actually, the process is just a kind of solvent extraction.

-- Higher density: The solvent, denser than the raw oil, is introduced from the top of the extraction tower, while the oil is introduced from the bottom.
-As they flow counter-currently, the solvent effectively dissolves non-ideal components from the oil.
+• Higher density: Higher density means that the solvent is denser than the raw oil.
+Solvent is introduced from the top of the extraction tower, while the introduction of oil is from the bottom.
+By flowing counter-currently, the solvent effectively dissolves non-ideal components from the oil.

-- Low boiling point for easy recovery: As the solvent is mostly recycled, its boiling point should be lower than that of the lube oil.
-This ensures efficient solvent recovery.
+• Low boiling point for easy recovery: The solvent must be generally recycled and, therefore, requires its boiling point to be lower than that of the lube oil for efficient recovery.

-- Stability and compatibility: The solvent should be stable at high temperatures and not react chemically with the raw material.
+• Stability and compatibility: It must be stable at high temperatures and not react chemically with the raw materials.

 2. Solvent Refining Process

-- Solvent Extraction: The raw oil enters the extraction tower from the bottom and the solvent from the top.
-The two fluids flow countercurrently, with the solvent dissolving non-ideal components from the oil.
-The resultant solution is separated into an extract phase (containing non-ideal components) and a raffinate phase (ideal lube oil components).
+The process begins when crude oil enters the extraction column through its bottom section while operators add solvent from its upper section.
+The two streams flow countercurrently, with the solvent dissolving non-ideal components from the oil.
+The mixture is then separated into two phases, which include an extract phase that contains non-ideal components and a raffinate phase that contains ideal lubricant components.

-- Solvent Recovery from Raffinate Phase: The remaining raffinate phase, containing a small amount of solvent, is also heated to recover the solvent.
-This solvent can be used again in the extraction process.
+The raffinate phase, which contains a small amount of residual solvent, is also heated to recover this solvent.
+The reclaimed solvent can be returned to the extraction step.

-- Water Washing of Extract Phase: A small amount of water is introduced to remove any remaining solvents and impurities.
-The water and solvent separate into distinct layers, making it easier to remove the remaining solvent.
+A small amount of water is introduced to remove traces of solvent and impurities.
+The water and solvent form separate layers which enable operators to easily remove the remaining solvent.

 Solvent Dewaxing

-In solvent dewaxing, a solvent is mixed with oil to reduce its viscosity.
-The mixture is then cooled to induce wax crystallization.
-After the separation of oil and wax, the solvent is recovered and reused.
-Ketone and benzene-based solvents are commonly used in solvent dewaxing.
-The process involves several steps, including solvent blending, heating, contact and crystallization, and solvent recovery.
+In solvent dewaxing, a solvent is blended with oil to lower the viscosity.
+Thereafter, it is subjected to cooling to promote crystallization of wax.
+Following the separation of oil and wax, the solvent recovered is reutilized.
+Generally, ketone and benzene-based solvents are used in solvent dewaxing processes.
+The typical operations involved are solvent mixing, heat treatment, contacting, crystallization, and recovery of solvent.

 Clay Refining